 The failure of clinical trials to demonstrate safety and effectiveness for the desired indications could harm the development of that product candidate and other product candidates.
 This failure could cause us to abandon a product candidate and could delay development of other product candidates.
 Any delay in, or termination of, our clinical trials would delay the filing of our NDAs with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenues.
-Any change in, or termination of, our clinical trials of operation.
+Any change in, or termination of, our clinical trials could materially harm our business, financial condition, and results of operation.